HappyFrowl/documentation/SystemAdministration.md

 ### **Boot Targets**
-* Boot targets are the modern equivalent of runlevels
-* used in systemd
+* Boot targets are the modern equivalent of runlevels used in systemd
   * More flexible and descriptive way of managing system states
   * Boot targets are particularly useful when troubleshooting the system, especially when it does not want to boot properly.
-* available modes and its equivalent runlevel
+  * Some targets are isolatable which ameans that you can use them to defined the state your system should be started in
+* There's **four** of them:
+  * emergency.target  - minimal environment, no services, only a root shell
+  * rescue.target     - single-user mode with basic services, **used to change root password**
+  * multiuser.target  - multi-user mode with no GUI
+  * graphical.target  - multi-user mode with GUI
+* Besides these, there are **two** targets that are not **boot targets**
+  * These are:
+    * poweroff.target
+    * reboot.target
+  * Like the name suggests, you do not **boot into** them.
+* **Boot target vs runtime equivalence**
-  * poweroff    ~ runlevel 0
+  * poweroff.target    - runlevel 0
-  * rescue      ~ runlevel 1
+  * rescue.target      - runlevel 1
-  * multi-user  ~ runlevel 3
+  * multi-user.target  - runlevel 3
-  * graphical   ~ runlevel 5
+  * graphical.target   - runlevel 5
-  * reboot      ~ runlevel 6
+  * reboot.target      - runlevel 6

-* like the associated runlevel, `rescue mode` is used to change root's password
+* **systemctl command to manage boot targets**
   * `systemctl get-default`
       - Get default mode
+  * `systemctl list-dependencies <target>` - see contents and dependencies of a systemd target
   * `systemctl set-default <mode_name>` - set default boot target
     * this only takes effect after rebooting
-- `sudo systemctl isolate <target>`
+  - `sudo systemctl isolate <name.target>`
       - Temporarily change the boot target
-    - this takes effect immedadiately
+      - this takes effect immediately

 ## Linux system Components